 A philatelist.
-It doesn’t exactly role off the tongue.
+It doesn’t exactly roll off the tongue.

 Anyhow, stamp collectors have had a lot of bad press over the years.
 If anyone thinks of something boring, it’s always compared to stamp collecting.
-Although trains spotters don’t get a lot of plaudits either.
+However, train spotters don’t get a lot of plaudits either.
 But why is stamp collecting considered so dull?
 If you enjoy something, it’s always good fun.

 And stamp collecting comes with a bit of an added bonus.
-There are some stamps out there that are worth a small fortune and this is partly why it attracts quite so much interest.
-Below, I’m going to go through some of the rarest and most valuable stamps in both the UK and the rest of the world.
+Some stamps out there are worth a small fortune, which is partly why it attracts so much interest.
+Below, I’m going to go through some of the rarest and most valuable stamps in the UK and the rest of the world.

 A brief history of the stamp

-I am a history lover and I love to amaze my kids with pointless facts.
+I am a history lover and love to amaze my kids with pointless facts.

-Some of you may have seen my post on rare coins, which shows another example of items which can increase in value sharply.
+Some of you may have seen my post on rare and valuable coins, which shows another example of items that can increase in value sharply.
 But unlike coins which have been around for 1000’s of years, the postage stamp is relatively new.